 - Help and Troubleshooting

-Welcome to Stony Brook University's NEW Course Material Requisition system!
-Starting summer 2014, this new system will be effective across Stony Brook University Main Campus, Health Sciences, Manhattan as well as Southampton campuses.
+Welcome to Stony Brook University's Course Material Requisition system!
+Introduced during Summer 2014, this system is effective across Stony Brook University Main Campus, Health Sciences, Manhattan as well as Southampton campuses.
 This user manual contains all essential information to help you make the transition to the new system as smoothly as possible.
 With step by step instructions this manual will help you get started with ease.

 With an aim of continuously improving your experience in submitting course material information, the new and improved system will house fresh features that allow you to pass along your adoptions from previous semesters, using a Google-like search-and-select tool to add new books and many more.
 A couple of clicks later, the adoption is in!
 Now, let's get started…